ME-ICA/tedana/docs/contributing.rst

 figures as part of the processing stream.
 These figures are intended to help users understand the outputs from tedana and diagnose problems.
-Though a comprehensive viewer (such as fsleyes) is outside of the scope of tedana, we will continue to improve the figures and add new ones as needed.
+Though a comprehensive viewer (such as fsleyes) is outside of the scope of tedana, we will continue to improve the reports and add new information as needed.

 Community
 ---------